Eomm/blog-posts/posts/bonus-fastify-encapsulation.md

 ```

 The plugin hell is not wrong, but it makes the code hard to read and understand.
-This denotes it is less maintainable, and you may be forced to add some `global` to solve some issues.
+This denotes it is less maintainable, and you may be forced to add some `global` variables to solve some issues.

 To solve this problem, you can use the [`fastify-overview`](https://github.com/Eomm/fastify-overview) plugin
-to visualize the tree structure and be able to move in your code base without any difficulties.
+to visualize the tree structure and be able to navigate within your code base without any difficulties.

 First, we need to install the plugin and configure it: